guiisgooey/blockchain-mockup/README.md

 Open the desired location of your virtual environment in the terminal and run the following line, where 'environment_name' is the desired named of your virtual environment:

-If you do not desire to create a virtual environment to run this program, you may use your main python interpreter to install the requirements and run the program.
+##### Notice: If you do not desire to create a virtual environment to run this program, you may use your main python interpreter to install the requirements and run the program.

 ```
 $ python3 -m venv environment_name
 ```

-3. Activate the Virtual Environment:
+#### 3. Activate the Virtual Environment:

 On Windows: